pawelkulig1/numpy-atlas-container/README.md

 To build container:
 1. cd to Dockerfile directory
-2. docker build --name numpy-atlas .
+2. docker build --tag numpy-atlas .

 To run container (interactive mode) pick one:
 1. docker run -it numpy-atlas # without volume